How to make custom type binders for Play! Forms

 understanding, this is the main difference between the two.
 As, calling of

-will actually result in a FieldMapping
+will actually result in a FieldMapping being created.

 I think that this is a matter of preference and your concern over compilation